opro/opro_iphone_demo/readme.md

 Note the new line where we are setting the access token, we must do this before we initialize our shared client:

     [OproAPIClient setAccessToken:account.credential.accessToken];

+### Make Authenticated Request with Shared Interface of OproAPIClient

 Once we've set the access token in our `OproAPIClient` we can use the client to make authenticated calls.
 For example we could get a json representation of a user by getting `/users/me` on our server while authenticated: